Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/index.md

 ## Introduction

-Unity supports input through two separate systems, one older, and one newer.
+Unity supports input through two systems:

 - The [Input Manager](https://docs.unity3d.com/Manual/class-InputManager.html), documented in the main Unity manual.
 This system is available for backward compatibility.
 For new projects, use the Input System.
 - The Input System package described in this documentation.
 This is a more flexible system than the Input Manager, supporting